vidhishajaswani/CI-CD-Pipeline/README.md

 Run the following command from the ansible-srv to build checkbox.io on the jenkins-srv itself (which acts as the prod-srv) after changing this [file](/ansible-srv/roles/job/tasks/main.yml).
 (You must comment the iTrust job)
 <br>```$ ansible-playbook -i inventory site_build_jobs.yml```

+NOTE: You must add username and password for your email in this [file](ansible-srv/roles/deployfiles/vars/main.yml)

 ![checkbox.io](results/checkbox.io.png)

 ##### npm test for checkbox.io